![]() |

 About five minutes into the walk, I encounter an elevated wooden walkway constructed around a difficult spot.
 Although it actually hangs over a cliff, there is no danger.
 Just don't bend too far over the railing!

 There is something new around every turn.
-Nearly every trail in this park sports a weeping wall of some kind.
+Nearly every trail in this park features a weeping wall of some kind.

 The view from the overlook is predictably outstanding.
 A mere hour ago I was exploring an area of Pine Creek that lies just out of sight down below.